 A 100% VA Disability Rating is the highest VA Disability Rating that can be given for VA Disability.
 A 100% Rating is given to Disabled Veterans with extremely severe service-connected conditions that usually make the veteran entirely unable to work and mostly unable to care for themselves, including bathing and dressing.

 A 100% VA Disability Rating can be given for a single severe condition or for a group of conditions whose ratings can be combined using VA Math to equal 100%.

 A 100% VA Disability Rating is commonly given to veterans who have two or more limbs paralyzed or amputated, or for active diseases, like tuberculosis or cancer.
 For these diseases, the veteran will no longer receive the 100% VA Disability Rating once the condition is no longer active, but the VA will reinstate the 100% VA Disability Rating if the condition ever becomes active again.

 A 100% VA Disability Rating is also given every time a veteran is admitted to the hospital for any condition that qualifies for VA Disability.

-A veteran with a 100% VA Disability Rating will receive a monthly payment from the VA and full medical care for their service-connected conditions.
+A veteran with a 100% VA Disability Rating will receive a monthly payment from the VA and full medical care for all of their medical conditions.
 The exact monetary amount of compensation given for a 100% VA Disability Rating is the same for every veteran, but does change for factors like children, spouses, etc. Our VA Disability Chart details the current monetary amounts give for a 100% VA Disability Rating.